shrimpnoodles/PokeChat/README.md

 # PokeChat
-This is the repo for the generative AI question-answering chatbot on Pokemon data using retrieval-augmented generation (RAG) from
+This is the repo for the generative AI question-answering chatbot on Pokemon data using retrieval-augmented generation (RAG) in
 [*Build a Simple RAG Chatbot to Talk to your Data*](https://medium.com/p/2beb2457851a/edit).

 ## Specs